Misophonia: Measures

 Misophonia has generally been measured using adult self-report questionnaires.
 A 2021 review of misophonia and hyperacusis measures found only three misophonia instruments with reported psychometric properties, all of which were adult self-report measures; the review called the evidence regarding the measures' psychometrics "limited".
 Psychometric properties of several additional adult self-report misophonia measures have since been reported in the scholarly literature.
 Further unvalidated misophonia questionnaires are available on the internet.

 More recently, self-report and caregiver proxy-report measures to assess misophonia in children and youth have begun to appear in the scholarly literature.
 At least one study uses interviews with caregivers, and sometimes their children, to assess misophonia in children and adolescents.

 Another relatively novel development in misophonia assessment is a psychoacoustic measure, which uses adults' self-reported ratings of the pleasantness of sounds to identify a set of sounds that appear to distinguish between people with and without misophonia.

 Due to the difficulty of distinguishing misophonia from other psychiatric and audiological conditions, it is unclear whether any single tool can be relied upon to diagnose misophonia.
-It has been suggested that assessment should involve collection of multiple sources of data, such as patient case histories, interviews, audiological examination, and self-report tools.
+It has been suggested that assessment should involve the collection of multiple sources of data, such as patient case histories, interviews, audiological examination, and self-report tools.